automata-network/multiprover-avs-operator-setup/prover/README.md

 **Setting l2 config in prover.json**
 - If running the Scroll Archive node on the same host as the prover, set l2 to http://172.17.0.1:8545
 - If running the Scroll Archive node on a different host as the prover, set l2 to the Public IP or DNS name of your archive node (with the correct port number).
+- If you can't run the Scroll Archive node, set l2 to empty.

 > 💡 It's strongly recommended to whitelist only your prover node for accessing the execution node.